5 MORE Ways To Stay Organized As A Writer Or Freelancer

 What it looks like to your subscribers:

 Spend time on your headline.
 This is where my experience in journalistic writing is so handy, because as a journalist, the fastest way to grab or lose a reader’s attention is in the headline.
-However, you should keep in mind that certain words in email headlines automatically trigger emails and send them straight to spam—words like free, call now, or bonus.
+However, you should keep in mind that certain words or phrases in email headlines automatically trigger emails and send them straight to spam—like “free,” “call now,” or “bonus”.
 Most modern email services are designed to help eliminate spam emails and there are so many things to be mindful of to ensure your newsletter doesn’t end up in the wrong folder.

 Be a person first and a sale, second.
 Just because all the big creators are pushing book sales 24/7 doesn’t mean you have to.
 Thankfully, there are still some big authors who don’t do this.
 You’ll do a much better job of selling your products/services if you establish a relationship with your readers—not hound them to click the buy button.
 I’ll say it again for those in the back, action first, value later.
 Hey, maybe I should make that into a click-to-tweet for this blog post!